Different types of MND

 Progressive muscular atrophy (PMA)

-Affects only a small proportion of people, mainly causing damage to the lower motor neurones.
+PMA affects only a small proportion of people, mainly causing damage to the lower motor neurones.
 Early symptoms may be noticed as weakness or clumsiness of the hand.
 Most people live for more than five years.
-An email support group exists for this rare form of MND.

 Primary lateral sclerosis (PLS)

 A rare form of MND involving the upper motor neurones only, causing mainly weakness in the lower limbs, although some people may experience clumsiness in the hands or speech problems.
-Life span could essentially be normal, although it may be life-limiting, depending on whether it remains as pure PLS or develops into ALS.
-An email support group exists for this rare form of MND.
+Life span is usually more than 10 years from onset of symptoms.
+As symptoms develop, some cases may be re-diagnosed as ALS.

 Kennedy’s Disease and MND have similar traits, which can cause confusion during diagnosis.
-Kennedy’s Disease is a slowly progressive disorder of the motor neurones that is caused by a genetic mutation.
-It is a rare form of muscular atrophy leading to weakness.
-Although it is not classed as one of the types of MND, it is included in the conditions supported by the MND Association.
-It only affects men, but women may carry the mutation.
-It is possible through gene testing to determine an accurate diagnosis for Kennedy’s Disease.
-The disease is compatible with a normal life span.
+Kennedy’s Disease is a rare disorder of the motor neurones caused by a genetic mutation.
+It progresses slowly, leading to weakness, wasting of muscles and hormonal changes.
+Although it is not classed as a type of MND, it is included in the conditions supported by the MND Association.